 - Your days and tasks become uninspiring: you’re just rinsing and repeating over and over again.

 By comparison, day theming offers you the opportunity to achieve big wins.
-And you can do so more effectively than just running the to-do list like a frustrated hamster on a wheel.
+And you can do so more effectively than just running through your to-do list like a frustrated hamster on a wheel.

 The Energy, Structure and Focus of Day Theming